 - Relapse prevention

-Do not spend another day being held hostage by addiction.
-Take a stand against your dependence and take back your life.
+Do not spend another day held hostage by addiction.
+Take a stand against your drug dependence and take your life back.
 The certified painkiller addiction treatment programs available at Restore Drug Rehab can give you the tools, skills, knowledge, and courage necessary for making lifelong sobriety possible.
 Addiction is a mental disorder that can be treated.
 If you want to stop abusing painkillers and finally get clean, contact the admissions counselors at the Restore Treatment Center to start your recovery today.